draeger-lab/refinegems/docs/source/modules/media/dgmm.rst

 Defined Gut Microbiota Medium (dGMM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The defined Gut Microbiota Medium (dGMM) is composed of all compounds described in 'Nutritional preferences of human gut bacteria reveal their metabolic idiosyncrasies'\ :footcite:p:`Tramontano2018`.
+The dGMM was used under anaerobic conditions in the paper and, thus, does not contain any oxygen.
+However, a gas mix containing carbon dioxide, nitrogen and hydrogen was added to the anaerobic chamber.
+As hydrogen is already present in the definition only carbon dioxide and nitrogen were added.

 .. list-table:: dGMM composition
    :align: center